DZakh/rescript-schema/IDEAS.md

 ## v9

 - Add S.compile to Js/ts api
-- Fix reverse for object/tuple/to/recursive/schema
 - Rename disableNanNumberCheck to use validation
-- Add tag for BigInt
 - Add flatten to ts api
 - Add testWith
 - Add reverseConvert to js/ts api